 Manchester was not only the birthplace of the industrial revolution but also the computer, the football league and not forgetting classic British TV show, Top of the Pops!
-There are plenty historic attractions and heritage in Manchester and it's surrounding area such as Manchester Cathedral and Adlington Hall.
+There are plenty of historic attractions and heritage in Manchester and it's surrounding area such as Manchester Cathedral and Adlington Hall.

 Museums & Galleries